jkaivo/eOneBook/README.md

     $ file .A001
     .A001: ELF 32-bit LSB executable, ARM, version 1

 Well, that was easy.
-After installing a copy of GNU binutils targetting ARM, I started poking a bit more.
+Let's look at that ELF:

     $ readelf -a .A001